DataDropp/RedstoneHelper/readme.md

 * Filling support for furnaces.
 * Flip support for trip wire hooks.
 * Flip support for all the types of buttons.
-* A way for players to easily check the strength of a redstone wire.